Resurrecting Address Clustering in Bitcoin: Introduction

-\paragraph{Limitations.}
+\subsubsection{Limitations.}

 Our results in this paper are limited by the availability of \enquote{real} (i.e. manually collected and validated) ground truth.
 As such, our analysis should be treated as a first step towards better understanding the feasibility of change address detection and clustering.
 However, we do not expect our high-level insights to change significantly in the light of minor corrections to our ground truth data set.
-We invite the research and blockchain community to evaluate our data set using their own ground truth data or analysis techniques.\footnote{We plan to make a list of transactions and output indexes available.} An interesting avenue for future research would be to build a privacy-preserving tool that allows to crowd-source the validation of both the ground truth data and prediction models, to which individual users could connect their wallet software.
+We make our data set publicly available to allow other researchers to evaluate it using their own private ground truth or analysis techniques.

 Our extraction mechanism relies on change outputs revealed by the multi-input heuristic.
-This heuristic is effective in practice \cite{Harrigan2016} and widely used, but vulnerable to false positives from techniques like CoinJoin and PayJoin transactions that are intentionally designed to break the heuristic (e.g., \cite{meiklejohn2015overlays,Moeser2017,CoinJoin,BIP78}).
+This heuristic is effective in practice \cite{Harrigan2016} and widely used, but vulnerable to false positives from techniques like CoinJoin and PayJoin that are intentionally designed to break the heuristic (e.g., \cite{meiklejohn2015overlays,Moeser2017,CoinJoin,BIP78}).
 While we take measures to detect CoinJoin transactions and pre-existing cluster collapse, some errors can remain.
 Furthermore, entities that more effectively prevent address reuse are less likely to be included in our data set.

-We adopt the term \textit{clustering} used in the blockchain community, however, our underlying implementation sequentially processes transactions and uses a union find algorithm that does not retain individual distance scores.
-In practice it may be desirable to give analysts a choice between different clustering outcomes (e.g., concerning the order in which clusters are merged or the tradeoff between false positive and true positive rates).

-Finally, in this paper we work with the Bitcoin blockchain, currently the most popular cryptocurrency by market volume.
-Our methods are applicable to similar cryptocurrencies, potentially with a different set of heuristics, but may be less effective if transactions are more homogeneous.